 First of all, congratulations on your pregnancy!
 How exciting!
-And nerve-wracking at the same time … I remember when we were expecting the arrival of our first baby: we were so happy and anxious at the same time.
+And nerve-wracking at the same time.
+I remember when we were expecting the arrival of our first baby: we were so happy and anxious all at the same time.
 And one of the things that we found to be quite stressful was figuring out if we had all we needed for the baby.

 Most people prefer to wait for the baby shower before buying all the things needed for a newborn baby.
 Others, such as myself, can’t resist some shopping before the event.
-Either way, you can use my printable new baby checklist as a guide for your baby registry, or to figure out what’s left after you’ve received all the presents.
+Either way, you can use my printable baby list as a guide for your baby registry, or to figure out what’s left after you’ve received all the presents.

 Newborn Baby Checklist